webdesigns23/flask-sqlalchemy-object-serialization-technical-lesson/README.md

 # =>  '"Wags", "breed": "Collie", "tail_wagging": false}]')
 ```

+Without `many=True`, Marshmallow expects a single object.
+With `many=True`, it knows to treat the input as a collection.

 #### Step 6: Pre-dump processing

 The marshmallow library provides decorators for registering schema